-Above campus-based and central office meetings in which these TTIPS plans emerged, TTIPS options were discussed at East Austin Priorities meetings.
+Above campus-based and central office meetings, TTIPS options were discussed at East Austin Priorities Meetings.
 The East Austin School Priorities meetings, held with campus staff and administration, AISD central administration, parents, students, community members, and nonprofit and faith-based organizations east of IH35, are directly tied to the AISD Strategic Plan that establishes a road map for achieving high student performance and fiscal accountability for AISD over the next five years.
 This work is informed by the new Promise Neighborhood Initiative and by the work the AISD/City of Austin/Travis County Joint Subcommittee on truancy and student mobility.